In this article, you will find answers to the most common bike trainers’ FAQ.

 - Can You Stand Up on a Bike Trainer?

 - Can You Use a Bike Trainer With an E-bike?

 Yes, bike trainers are worth it.
 Let me explain why.

 - They allow you to train indoors when there is bad weather outside.

-- They are time effective so if you don’t have much time for outdoor workout, you can do a quick indoor workout.
+- They are time effective, so if you don’t have much time for an outdoor workout, you can do a quick indoor workout.

 - They are interruptions-free and safe.
-This means that you don’t have to stop on traffic lights, intersections, etc. You also avoid potencial crashses caused by other drivers, your errors, or any other causes.
+This means that you don’t have to stop at traffic lights, intersections, etc. You also avoid potential crashes caused by other drivers, your errors, or any other causes.

 You don’t have to spend $1000 on a high-end trainer right away.
 If you just want to spin your legs from time to time, you can buy a budget wheel-on trainer that starts at around $100.

 If you decide to take your indoor cycling to the next level, you can buy a smart or smart interactive trainer.